Alejogb1/job-board/blog-data/how-do-i-group-searchkick-results-by-name.md

 id: "how-do-i-group-searchkick-results-by-name"
 ---

-Alright, let's tackle this.
-I remember dealing with a similar situation a few years back while building a product catalog search for a mid-sized retailer; the users needed results grouped by product *name*, despite variations in other attributes like color or size.
+Alright,  I remember dealing with a similar situation a few years back while building a product catalog search for a mid-sized retailer; the users needed results grouped by product *name*, despite variations in other attributes like color or size.
 Searchkick is quite effective at indexing, but grouping directly within the query requires a nuanced approach.
 It's not something Searchkick handles automatically out-of-the-box, which can be a bit of a stumbling block if you are coming from pure relational database thinking.

 Essentially, what you’re aiming for isn't standard full-text search behavior, which focuses on relevance scores across documents.
 We’re moving into aggregation territory – grouping documents based on a shared field.
 While Elasticsearch, which Searchkick leverages, has sophisticated aggregation capabilities, Searchkick's interface doesn’t expose them directly for the purpose of grouping query *results* in a single step.
 Hence we’ll need to be a bit strategic.